ASADMEHMOOD723/Digital-clock/README.md

 command:mkdir reactfolder

-# now open the folder that we have created in the previous step
+# Now open the folder that we have created in the previous step

 command: cd reactfolder

-### now create a new react project in the folder that we have created and opened in previous two steps
+### Now create a new react project in the folder that we have created and opened in previous two steps

 command:npx create-react-app clock

-### now when the new project is created we can open it and see the output in the [http://localhost:3000] by using the commands that are given below in the picture
+### Now when the new project is created we can open it and see the output in the [http://localhost:3000] by using the commands that are given below in the picture
  commands:

  cd clock